-3.5 Anti-microbial activity ZnONPs;The current investigation demonstrated the mild antibacterial efficacy of green produced zinc oxide green produced ZnO NPs are 57 nm.
-The gradual release of Zn2+ ions is the cause of ZnO Nps' mild antibacterial potential.
+3.5 Anti-microbial activity ZnONPs;-

+The current investigation demonstrated the mild antibacterial efficacy of green produced zinc oxide

 (AMZnO) Nps against bacterial infections of S. typhi, and not against E. coli.
 The fruit pulp extract of A. manihot, which acts as a capping agent in